Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

 We trained PMFs for T$_e$-PIGS at 500, 400 and 350~K. We observed that at 500~K an HF molecule forms and promptly dissociates, such that only a few structures of the bound molecule can be obtained from the PIMD simulations.
-This could be caused by innacuracies in the underlying MLIP, but this is a low-energy structure that was discussed in Ref.~\citenum{Thomas2019} for this complex.
-Computing a T$_e$-PIGS spectrum with a PMF trained on this data leads to a spectrum that looks very much like the classical one, but with red-shifted high-frequency bands, in disagreement with all other methods (see Figure~\MR{S10}).
-Decreasing the temperature allows the molecule to stay bound for longer and improves the resulting spectral shape obtained by T$_e$-PIGS.
+This dissociated structure is a low-energy complex that was discussed in Ref.~\citenum{Thomas2019}\corr{, but we cannot fully exclude that the dissociation could be a result of innacuracies in the underlying MLIP}.
+Computing a T$_e$-PIGS spectrum with a PMF trained on this data leads to a spectrum that looks very much like the classical one, but with red-shifted high-frequency bands, in disagreement with all other methods (see \corr{Fig.}~S14).
+Decreasing the temperature allows the molecule to stay bound for a longer time and improves the resulting spectral shape obtained by T$_e$-PIGS.
 However, the spectral weights on bands 11 and 12 are in slight disagreement with the other methods, likely due to challenges in sampling appropriate centroid configurations for fitting the PMF that are locally similar to those at the lower temperatures.
-For systems that are weakly bound and reactive, PA-$T_e$-PIGS can thus offer a more robust alternative, as it samples the local PMF on-the-fly and more faithfully.
+For systems that are weakly bound and reactive, PA-$T_e$-PIGS can thus offer a more robust alternative, as it samples the local PMF on the fly and more faithfully.
 In addition, PA-$T_e$-PIGS may benefit from some error cancellation, as some energy leakage from the internal modes could increase the spectral weight of the peak labeled 12.